Nissen96/CTF-writeups/_writeups/2022/NC3-CTF-2022/Nissezonen.md

 ## Note

 As mentioned, there was only SQLi when using GET.
-This server code should make it clear why:
+The server code should make it clear why:

 ```php
 include("con.php");